Irene Molloy

 Irene Molloy is an American actress, singer, and songwriter.
 She is best known for her roles on television series Andy Richter Controls the Universe and Grosse Pointe.
 She has also appeared in Broadway and Off-Broadway musicals, television series and movies.

+Formative years

+Born near Philadelphia, Irene Molloy is a daughter of Edward Molloy, a computer analyst for Amtrak, and Linda Molloy, a hospital neonatal nurse.
+She resided with her family in Chalfont, Pennsylvania during the 1990s, and was cast in a lead role in the 1996 Andrew Lloyd Webber musical, Whistle Down the Wind while still a senior at Archbishop Wood Catholic High School in Warminster.
+She had been performing with the Rainbow Connection in Philadelphia during this same period of her life.
+After graduating from Archbishop Wood in June 1996, she relocated to New York City.

 Career

-Molloy's film debut was in Story of a Bad Boy.
+A member of the Broadway cast of The Civil War, she received an Outer Critics Circle Awards nomination for outstanding featured actress for her performance in that role.
+In 1999, she sang Phantom of the Operas "Remember Me" at an event honoring director Harold Prince.
+After relocating to Hollywood, California, she was cast in the film, Story of a Bad Boy.

 Between 2000 and 2004, she starred in two comedy series.
 The first was as Hunter Fallow/Becky Johnson in Grosse Pointe which ran between 2000 and 2001.
 After the show ended, she gained a role as main character Wendy McKay in the TV series Andy Richter Controls the Universe, which aired for two seasons from 2002 to 2004.

+After moving back to Philadelphia, she focused on writing music.